Railway time: India

 The Indian railway companies had to contend with different local times as the rapidly expanding routes extended out from Mumbai (formerly Bombay), Kolkata (formerly Calcutta), Lahore and Chennai (formerly Madras).
 Towards the end of the 1860s the situation became even more confused as the networks linked up.
 In 1870, to overcome the problems occurring, Chennai (Madras) time was adopted for all railways, for two reasons: the longitude of Chennai is roughly midway between those of Kolkata and Mumbai, and the Observatory there ran the telegraphic service which could be utilised to synchronise station times via the same time-signal system first used in Britain in 1852 to regulate railway time.
 Madras Time was popularised by its use in Newman's Indian Bradshaw Timetables.

 However, unlike in Britain, where railway time was rapidly adopted countrywide and evolved not long after into standard time, in India the much larger size of the country and the autonomy enjoyed by Mumbai and Kolkata resulted in both Presidencies' retaining local times well into the 20th century.
 For the remaining part of the 19th century Madras time continued to be used by all railways.

 Proposals had been put forward for at least one meridian–based time zone for India as early as 1884.
 However, no consensus could be reached until 1906, when a single time zone based on Allahabad was established, and a standard time was introduced, which the railways came in line with.
 Despite this, Kolkata kept its own time until 1948 and to a lesser extent Mumbai continued to unofficially until 1955.

 Korea

-In 1904, during the Russio-Japanese War the Chosen Keifu Railway, a privately run company, introduced Japan Central Standard Time as its railway time instead of Korean traditional time (UTC+08:28).
-In 1908, Chosen Keifu Railway adopted new Korean standard time (UTC+08:30).
+In 1904, during the Russo-Japanese War the Chosen Keifu Railway, a privately run company, introduced Japan Central Standard Time as its railway time instead of Korean traditional time (UTC+08:28).
+In 1908, Chosen Keibu Railway adopted new Korean standard time (UTC+08:30).